 Food & drink

 Usual board basis: Full Board

-Food quality: The food at Zarafa matches the high standard you’d expect of a high-end camp.
+Food quality: The food at Zarafa matches the standard you’d expect of a very high-end safari camp in Botswana.
 Meals are a social event with guests seated around one table, though private meals can be arranged on request.